ice-blog-header-image-Oct-2021

 When you bring goods into the U.S., of course you expect to pay for transportation.
 But as you plan an import, remember that it also costs money to clear the cargo through U.S. Customs, even when the product isn’t subject to any duties.
 So you need to understand the elements that make up U.S. Customs import fees, and when they’re required.

-How much does customs clearance cost?
-How much does customs brokerage cost?
-How much is customs duty in the U.S.?
+How much does U.S. customs clearance cost?
+How much do customs brokerage services cost?
+How much is customs duty?
 As with so much in life, it depends.

 Costs that importers always pay